-Some people may have a problem asking readers for a donation and some readers may be offended by seeing a donate button.
-I think those people are in the minority.
+Some people may have a problem asking readers for a donation, and others may be offended by seeing a donate button.
+However, I think those people are in the minority.

 Most people know that maintaining a website and creating good content isn’t easy; it’s time-consuming (and no one’s time is free).

 You can join Patreon, add your PayPal or Venmo address to your site, and let people know they can help support what you do by joining your Patreon or donating.

 11. Add a “Hire Me” Page

 Consider offering your content marketing or consulting services on a “Hire Me” page.
 Your website is your portfolio, and you don’t have to go through a freelancing site like Upwork or Guru that takes a cut of your earnings.

 As website owners, we put a lot of hard work into building a site that offers a great user experience, whether it’s a passion project or strictly a way to earn money.